wf1101/video-store-consumer/README.md

 You can have more if you want (for example `/customers/:id`), but ultimately the design of your user interface is up to you.

+### Design Considerations

+- What display components will you need?
+- How will state be managed in your application?
+- What events will you need to handle?
+- How will you make requests from the front-end to the API?

-### Back-End
+## Back-End Requirements
 - The search functionality is already implemented!
 - Add support for adding an external movie to the rental library

+### Design Considerations

 ## Project Design
 ### Front-End
-- Consider what Backbone models, collections and views you will need to utilize
-- Consider what events you will want to handle
-- Consider how you will make requests from the front-end to the API

 ### Back-End
 - Investigate the existing implementation to gain an understanding of what you are working with